About the National HIV Story Trust

 The interviews in full are to be made public, a vast archive of witness testimony: from men, women, friends, lovers, clinicians and activists as well as long term survivors themselves.
-This will be the largest collection by far of its kind in the UK.
-The interviews will be archived in their entirety, openly and freely accessible to the public.

-We are keen to develop exhibitions, performance and music to raise public awareness of the Project and HIV in general.
+We are keen to develop exhibitions, performance and music to raise public awareness of the project and HIV in general.

-meet the team
+Meet the team